tactools/GenesisMarkets-MarketMaker/README.md

 3. Decrease spread and in return this attracts more traders
 4. Increase daily volume turn over and in return this attracts more traders

-# Cost for Lifetime License
-**Special Offer:** 50% discount for GVTBTC trading pair only.
-The cost is 32 GVT if you want to use the robot soley on GVTBTC

-The cost is **64 GVT Tokens** for a **lifetime unrestricted license** for One of your Live GenesisMarkets MetaTrader5 accounts.
-The license is locked to your account number and can not be changed.
-If you are trading with one BTC account and one ETH account (account currency of deposits), this will require two separate license. **The number of GVT tokens required to purchase a lifetime license will never increase or decrease.** I would like to create some demand for the GVT token during the alpha phase while we wait for the official release and global adoption.

-1. To pay for your license send **only 64 GVT Tokens** to this address 0xa05174933956a6d0e266fc5fd9804dbbfac42299
-2. Send your GenesisMarkets Account number with your transaction ID to telegram user @Hedgebitcoin
-3. Download the GenesisMarketsMarketMaker.ex5 file from github
-4. Follow the setup guide below

-Accepting Bitcoin, Ethereum, Litecoin and most cryptos.
-Contact me for payment addresses.
-The price is quoted in GVT at all times.
-Get the GVT price at [CoinMarketCap](https://coinmarketcap.com/currencies/genesis-vision)

 # Easy installation
 No prior knowledge about trading , robots, or the use of MetaTrader platform are required.
 Follow the instructions below for an easy installation process.
 If you are need help, ask in the support [chat](https://t.me/GenesisMarketsTrade)